 Outreach to Vulnerable Population

 Through our partnership with Broad Street Ministries, AGM sponsored meals for our vulnerable neighbors for an entire week.
 Every quarter, our Philadelphia employees have the opportunity to serve lunch, feeding between 100 and 300 people at each sitting.
-Additionally, we hosted an annual clothing and toiletry drive for the Broad Street Ministries community.
+Additionally, we host an annual clothing and toiletry drive for the Broad Street Ministries community.

 Facing our Racial Demons and Healing Them in 2020